coin-or/coin-or.github.io/pages/developer/developer_introduction.md

 The
 [prepare-stable](https://github.com/coin-or-tools/BuildTools/blob/master/prepare-stable)
-script is provided to automate the process of making a new stable verion, but we describe the process here anyway.
+script is provided to automate the process of making a new stable version, but we describe the process here anyway.
 The process in git is similar to that in SVN.
 A new branch is first made from a commit in `master` and the version string in `configure.ac` is updated. ``` git checkout master git checkout -b